rmclare445/thermopi/README.md

 ## Physical configuration

-- Use a single relay module connecting furnace heat relay in the N/O position.
+- Use a single relay module connecting furnace signal wire in the N/O position.
-  - Relay input signal wire is currently configured to GPIO18 on RPi.
+  - Relay module input signal wire is currently configured to GPIO18 on RPi.
   - https://www.amazon.com/HiLetgo-Channel-Module-Isolation-Support/dp/B00LW2H5GC/

 - Use a DHT22 temperature/humidity sensor.